-Medicare, Medicaid and private health insurance do not pay for vision services offered through the Council, including low vision evaluations, in-home vision rehabilitation services, access technology services, adaptive technology or devices.
+Medicare, Medicaid and private health insurance do not pay for vision services offered through the Council, including low vision evaluations, vision rehabilitation services, orientation & mobility training, access technology services, adaptive technology or devices.
 The Division of Vocational Rehabilitation (DVR) can assist clients by authorizing services and devices for technology related to employment.
 Through contracts with the Office for the Blind and Visually Impaired (OBVI) and the Veterans Administration (VA), services may be offered.

 Any Wisconsin resident who is blind or visually impaired is eligible for one free white cane every 24 months or more frequently for students.
 Generous donations to the White Cane Fund cover the cost of these canes.

 Learn, live, laugh and cry alongside others who have low vision.